 - 1. In the [My Wallet] tab, click The [New credential] page will be displayed. - 2.
 Enter the information for the credentials.

-Enter the following items.
 Credential name, User name and Password should not contain hazardous characters.
 Refer to "Appendix J WebAdmin Disallow User Inputs Containing Hazardous Characters".

 - [Credential name]: Name of the credential

 The name must meet the conditions below: